What Your Contract of Employment Should Include

 When an employment contract begins

-An employment contract begins when the employee starts work, even if there’s nothing in writing.
+An employment contract begins when the PA starts work.

 The contract might begin even earlier if all the following apply: